hashicorp/consul/website/source/docs/connect/connect-internals.html.md

 as retrieving certificates or authorizing connections to use in-memory data and respond very quickly.

 All data cached locally by the agent is populated on demand.
 Therefore, if Connect is not used at all, the cache does not store any data.
 On first request, the data is loaded from the server and cached.
-The set of data cached
-is: public CA root certificates, leaf certificates, and intentions.
+The set of data cached is: public CA root certificates, leaf certificates, intentions, and service discovery results for upstreams.
 For leaf certificates and intentions, only data related to the service requested is cached, not the full set of data.

 Further, the cache is partitioned by ACL token and datacenters.
 This is done to minimize the complexity of the cache and prevent bugs where an ACL token